 The Tax Reform Act of 1986 instituted certain arbitrage restrictions with respect to the issuance of tax-exempt bonds after August 31, 1986.
 Arbitrage regulations deal with the investment of all tax-exempt bond proceeds at an interest yield greater than the interest yield paid to bondholders.
 Generally, all interest paid to bondholders can be retroactively rendered taxable if applicable rebates are not reported and paid to the Internal Revenue Service (IRS) at least every five years.
-During the current year, the County performed calculations of excess investment earnings on various bonds, and at June 30, 2012 does not expect to incur a liability.
+During the current year, the County performed calculations of excess investment earnings on various bonds, and at June 30, 2013 does not expect to incur a liability.

-NOTE 10 - Fresno County Employees' Retirement Association (FCERA)
+NOTE 11 - Fresno County Employees' Retirement Association (FCERA)

 Plan Description - The FCERA is governed by the Board of Retirement under the 1937 County Employees Retirement Law (1937 Act).
 Readers should refer to the 1937 Act for more complete information.
 The FCERA is a contributory defined benefit plan initially organized under the provisions of the 1937 Act on January 1, 1945.
 It provides benefits upon retirement, death, or disability of members.
 The FCERA is a cost-sharing, multiple-employer plan that includes substantially all full-time employees and permanent part-time employees who work 50% or more for the County of Fresno (County), including the Superior Court of California-County of Fresno, Clovis Veterans Memorial District, Fresno Mosquito and Vector Control District, and Fresno/Madera Area Agency on Aging.
 An employee becomes eligible for membership commencing with the pay period following the date of employment in a permanent position.
-The FCERA issues a stand-alone financial report that can be reviewed at the Auditor-Controller/Treasurer-Tax Collector's office.
+The FCERA issues a stand-alone financial report that can be reviewed at the Fresno County Employees' Retirement Association website: http://www2.co.fresno.ca.us/9200/default.htm or FCERA's office, located at 1111 H Street, Fresno, CA, 93721.

-Funding Policy - Contributions are made by the members and the employers at rates recommended by the FCERA's independent actuary and approved by the Board of Retirement and the County Board of Supervisors.
+Funding Policy - Contributions are made by the members and the employers at rates recommended by FCERA's independent actuary and approved by the Board of Retirement and the County Board of Supervisors.
 Employee contribution rates vary according to age and classification (safety or general), and are designed to provide funding for approximately one-fourth of the regular retirement benefits and one-half of all cost of living benefits.
-Members are required to contribute between 3.79% and 12.58% of their annual covered salary.
+Members are required to contribute between 4.43% and 13.50% of their annual covered salary.
 Employee contribution rates are established and may be amended pursuant to Articles 6 and 6.8 of the 1937 Act.
 Employer contribution rates are determined pursuant to Section 31453 of the 1937 Act and are designed to provide funding for the remaining regular retirement and cost of living benefits, as well as all regular disability and survivor's benefits.